Capitalization-weighted index

 A capitalization-weighted (or cap-weighted) index, also called a market-value-weighted index is a stock market index whose components are weighted according to the total market value of their outstanding shares.
 Every day an individual stock's price changes and thereby changes a stock index's value.
 The impact that individual stock's price change has on the index is proportional to the company's overall market value (the share price multiplied by the number of outstanding shares), in a capitalization-weighted index.
 In other types of indices, different ratios are used.

-For example, the AMEX Composite Index (XAX) had more than 800 component stocks.
-The weighting of each stock constantly shifted with changes in the stock's price and the number of shares outstanding.
-The index fluctuates in line with the price move of the stocks.
+For example, the NYSE Amex Composite Index (XAX) is composed of all of the securities traded on the exchange including stocks and American depositary receipts (ADRs).
+The weighting of each component shifts with changes to each securities' price and the number of shares outstanding.
+The index moves in line with changes in price of the component.

 Stock market indices are a type of economic index.

 Free-float weighting

 A common version of capitalization weighting is the free-float weighting.
 With this method a float factor is assigned to each stock to account for the proportion of outstanding shares that are held by the general public, as opposed to "closely held" shares owned by the government, royalty, or company insiders (see float).
 For example, if for some stock 15% of shares are closely held, and the other 85% are publicly held, the float factor will be 0.85, by which the company's market capitalization will be multiplied before weighting its value against the rest of the index.
 In other words, the number of shares used for calculation is the number of shares "floating", rather than outstanding.

 An index that is weighted in this manner is said to be "float-adjusted" or "float-weighted", in addition to being cap-weighted.
 For example, the S&P 500 index is both cap-weighted and float-adjusted.

 Historically, in the United States, capitalization-weighted indices tended to use full weighting, i.e., all outstanding shares were included, while float-weighted indexing has been the norm in other countries, perhaps because of large cross-holdings or government ownership.
 More recently, many of the U.S. indices, such as the S&P 500, have been changed to a float-adjusted weighting which makes their calculation more consistent with non-U.S. indices.